 This review discusses watersoluble Caran D’ache Neocolor II wax pastels, not to be confused with Neocolor I, which are not water soluble.

 Let me start off by saying that I absolutely love Caran d’Ache to bits.
 They are my favourite brand of art supplies.
 This review might be a little biased in favor of their products, but I am biased towards them for a reason as Caran d’Ache really do make excellent art products.
+You can find their lightfastness ratings at the bottom of this post.

 Described as “water soluble wax pastels,” Neocolor IIs are part of an increasingly popular but reletively new emerging medium.